-Microsoft Identity Manager 2016 (MIM) is the latest incarnation of an on-premises server-based Microsoft product that used to be called ForeFront Identity Manager 2010 R2 (FIM), and Identity Lifecycle Manager (ILM) before that, and Microsoft Identity Integration Server 2003 (MIIS) before that.
+Microsoft Identity Manager 2016 (MIM) is an on-premises, server-based synchronization engine.
+It synchronizes users’ digital identity data between systems.
+It’s the latest incarnation of an on-premises server-based Microsoft identity product which used to be called ForeFront Identity Manager 2010 R2 (FIM), and Identity Lifecycle Manager (ILM).
+Before that, it was Microsoft Identity Integration Server 2003 (MIIS).
 For a historical comparison see MIM, FIM and ILM compared.

 It can provision and de-provision, enable and disable, move, and generally synchronize all types of attributes – even passwords (though passwords are not handled like other attributes – being propagated in real time, while regular attributes are synchronized on a schedule).

 It comes with some options:

-- Reporting – though again, there are significant limitations, and third party alternatives are available (notably from SoftwareIdM)
+- Reporting – though again, there are significant limitations, and third party alternatives are available, notably from SoftwareIDM.

-- Upgrade from ILM or FIM to MIM: Benefits and Best Practices – webinar recording
+- Upgrade from ILM or FIM to MIM: Benefits and Best Practices

 Our industry-leading MIM training courses are available at three levels: Foundation, Advanced and Expert.
 We have a choice of ways to learn: